63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 ## 3. Clone New Repository

-It is assumed that the starter code works without modification, so let's merge the code from `dev` to `test`.

 Go back to your terminal for the SAM Config repository and copy the URL in the confirmation message for "Clone URL (HTTPS)".

 Open a new terminal window (we want to keep the SAM Config repository open) and go to where you store your directories.

-In the CLI, type `git clone ` and paste the URL you copied.
+In the CLI, type `git clone` and paste the URL you copied.

 ```bash
 git clone https://the-git-url-you-copied